 Knowing each other is one of the most important of all the relationship building skills available to committed couples.
-This relationship building skill is well understood by couples that have successfully built a passionate marriage and long-lasting relationship.
+This relationship building skill is well understood by couples who have successfully built a passionate long-lasting marriage or a passionate long-lasting committed relationship.

-Keep reading this free marriage advice if you want to know how to fix a broken marriage and restore the excitement and passion you once had.
+Keep reading this free advice if you want to know how to fix a broken marriage or committed relationship and restore the excitement and passion you once had.

-The "knowledge" you know about your husband or wife distinguishes your relationship from all other relationships.
-No one should know you as well as your husband or wife.
+The 'knowledge' you know about your partner distinguishes this relationship from all other relationships.
+No one should know you as well as your partner.
 And if they do, it is a problem; it means you and your partner lack intimacy.
-And for some couples, this could be a warning sign of serious marriage trouble.
+And for some couples, this could be a warning sign of serious relationship trouble.

-A passionate marriage is a marriage in which you and your partner have intimate knowledge about each other.
+A passionate marriage or committed relationship is one in which you and your partner have intimate knowledge about each other.

-Sexual intimacy is a good example of what it means to "know" each other.
+Sexual intimacy is a good example of what it means to 'know' each other.
 It is natural for you to undress for your partner and he or she for you.
-You then excite, stimulate and pleasure each other and ways permitted to no one else.
+You then excite, stimulate and pleasure each other in ways permitted to no one else.
 In doing this, you learn about each other's bodies and very personal feelings.
-This sexual intimacy is only one very important way of "knowing" each other.
-Sexual knowledge is natural, comfortable and healthy and when continued over time will build for you and your partner a passionate marriage.
+This sexual intimacy is only one very important way of 'knowing' each other.
+Sexual knowledge is natural, comfortable and healthy and when continued over time will build you and your partner a passionate marriage.

-Sexual knowledge is only one type of knowledge necessary to a healthy, happy and long-lasting marriage.
-In fact, the more you "know" your partner, the closer you and your partner are and will continue to be in the future.
-Take this free marriage advice and use it well.
+Sexual knowledge is only one type of knowledge necessary to a healthy, happy and long-lasting marriage or committed relationship.
+In fact, the more you 'know' your partner, the closer you and your partner are and will continue to be in the future.
+Take this free marriage or committed relationship advice and use it well.

-If you don't know your partner, and he or she you, your marriage will be lifeless, cold, and without much value to either of you.
+If you and your partner don't know each other, your marriage or committed relationship will be lifeless, cold, and without much value to either of you.

-Answer each marriage question and request that your partner also answer these same marriage questions.
+Answer each question and request that your partner also answer these same marriage questions.

 You may want to print these marriage questions for ease of use.
 Click the Print Friendly button above.
 From there you can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

-1. Do you know what is the name of your partner's favorite restaurant(s)?
+1. Do you know the name of your partner's favorite restaurant(s)?

-2. Do you know where your partner would like to go for a favorite vacation?
+2. Do you know where your partner would like to go for a 'dream' vacation?

-3. Do you know how does your partner currently feel about work?
+3. Do you know how your partner currently feels about work?

 4. Do you know one of the best ways to get your partner sexually excited?